midoppal/TTB-Label-Verifier/README.md

 This project is a Streamlit prototype for alcohol label compliance review.
 It helps a reviewer compare text extracted from label artwork against the expected values from a label application.

-The app focuses on the high-volume checks described in the take-home prompt: brand name, class/type designation, alcohol content, net contents, producer/importer information, country of origin for imported products, additional disclosures, and the mandatory government health warning statement.
+The app focuses on the high volume checks: brand name, class/type designation, alcohol content, net contents, producer/importer information, country of origin for imported products, additional disclosures, and the mandatory government health warning statement.

 The goal is not to replace a trained TTB reviewer.
 The goal is to reduce routine visual matching work, surface likely mismatches quickly, and provide a simple workflow that a compliance agent can use without technical training.

 ## Deployed Application

-Add the deployed Streamlit URL here before submitting:

 ```text
 https://ttb-label-verifier.streamlit.app